 - Step 7: Once the site is clear of all cancer cells, the wound may be left open to heal or the Mohs surgeon may close it with stitches.
 This depends on its size and location.
 In some cases, a wound may need reconstruction with a skin flap, where neighboring tissue is moved into the wound, or possibly a skin graft.
 In some cases, your Mohs surgeon may coordinate the repair of your wound with another specialist such as a plastic surgeon, oculoplastic surgeon or hand surgeon.
 In most instances, however, the Mohs surgeon will repair the wound immediately after obtaining clear margins.

 If more than one or two rounds are needed, the entire process can take up to several hours, so be prepared for that.
 It’s worth it, though, because this precise technique has the highest cure rate of any treatment method and can save the greatest amount of healthy tissue, leaving the smallest scar possible.
 Carefully follow Dr. Papadopoulos or Dr. Kim’s instructions for wound care, scar care, and follow-up to achieve the best outcome.

 Each patient is unique; therefore, results of treatment may vary.

-MOHS Experts: Dr. Papadopoulos, Dr. Kim, and Dr. Neckman receive referrals from dermatologists throughout the metro Atlanta, GA, area due to their experience and outstanding work.
+MOHS Experts: Dr. Papadopoulos, Dr. Kim, Dr. Neckman, and Dr. Degesys receive referrals from dermatologists throughout the metro Atlanta, GA, area due to their experience and outstanding work.
 Their commitment and dedication to helping patients overcome the effects of skin cancer is well known and the reason why patients return for skin cancer screenings.
 MetroDerm, P.C. attracts patients from many communities including Cumming, Alpharetta, Macon, Stockbridge, Rome, Augusta, and beyond.